InfuseAI/piperider/README.md

 # Data Reliability = Profiling + Testing

-Piperider allows you to build data profiles and write assertion tests for easily evaluating and tracking your data's reliability over time.
+Piperider is a CLI tool that allows you to build data profiles and write assertion tests for easily evaluating and tracking your data's reliability over time.

 ## Core Concepts